top of page

 Striking red flowers are a favourite of humans and hummingbirds alike.

-Cardinal flowers are a showstopper, with their bright red spikes blooming from July to September.
-The plant has a flat basal rosette with a 90cm to 1.20 m tall stalk showing off the flowers.
+Cardinal flowers are a showstopper with their bright red spikes blooming from July to September.
+The plant has a flat basal rosette and a 90cm to 1.20 m tall stalk that bears the flowers.

 Ecology: